WE'RE ON THE AIR... TUNE YOUR RADIO TO 105.1 FM!

-On July 26, 2017, the BSPA was granted a License by the Federal Communications Commission (FCC) authorizing it to service the Brownsville area with a Low Power FM (LPFM) Noncommercial Educational Radio Station by under call sign KXIQ-LP on frequency 105.1 FM.
+On July 26, 2017, the BSPA was granted a License by the Federal Communications Commission (FCC) authorizing it to service the Brownsville area with a Low Power FM (LPFM) Noncommercial Educational Radio Station under call sign KXIQ-LP on frequency 105.1 FM.

 After nearly ten years of studies, hearings, rule-making and continued resistance from the full-power broadcast industry, the U.S. Congress passed the Local Community Radio Act of 2010 authorizing the Federal Communications Commission (FCC) to license low-power FM (LPFM) radio stations to qualified community-based, non-profit educational organizations throughout the nation.

-With a 24-year track record as a non-profit arts presenter, a clear educational mission, access to locally originated content and federal grant management experience, we met the criteria for applicants and decided to pursue this opportunity.
+With a 24-year track record as a non-profit arts presenter, a clear educational mission, access to locally originated content and federal grant management experience, the BSPA met the criteria for applicants and decided to pursue this opportunity.

 During a short application window in late 2013, the FCC Media Bureau received nearly 3,000 applications for radio stations, including ours.
+We expected the FCC application to be quite complicated but still managed to underestimate its true level of difficulty.
+In the end, with invaluable assistance from several radio engineers, consultants and community radio advocates, we submitted an application without technical mistakes that could have resulted in our prompt dismissal.
 Eight anxious months later, on July 29, 2014, the FCC officially granted the Brownsville Society for the Performing Arts a Construction Permit to build a low power FM radio station to service Brownsville on 105.1 MHz of the FM band and, as mentioned above, we officially became an FCC Licensee in July 2017.

-Unlike full-power commercial AM and FM stations, our FCC License cannot be sold, is unassignable, unlimited and granted to the BSPA free of charge.
-Experts on the subject consider this as possibly the last time the FCC will allocate additional frequencies in the FM spectrum.
-There is simply no more clear space available.
+Unlike full-power commercial AM and FM stations, our FCC License cannot be sold and is unassignable, unlimited and granted to the BSPA totally free of charge.
+Many experts on the subject believe this may be the last time the FCC will allocate additional frequencies in the FM spectrum.
+The implications are considerable as there is simply no more clear space between stations available.

-To learn more about LPFM radio, you can find the FCC's explanation if you click here.
+To learn more about LPFM radio, you can find the FCC's explanation here.
 For a less cryptic but still technical overview, you can visit the websites of RECnet or Prometheus Radio Project, two of the nation's most influential community radio advocates.